-- mBank's values (client-centric organization, simplicity, professionalism, engagement and forward looking), which are the mBank's code used while building either business relations or internal inside of the Group, - engagement culture survey perception of mBank by its employees, - Corporate Social Responsibility responsible activities for the benefit of customers, employees, the environment and local communities (including employee volunteer projects) and participation in projects of the mBank Foundation, - monitoring of press publications, comments in the Internet, social media or internet forums,
+mBank's values (client-centric organization, simplicity, professionalism, engagement and forward looking), which are the mBank's code used while building either business relations or internal inside of the Group,

-- customer satisfaction analysis in retail and corporate banking, - new product process reputational risk is one of the topics analyzed within new products' implementation process, - analysis of customers' complaints.
+- engagement culture survey perception of mBank by its employees, - Corporate Social Responsibility: taking responsible action for the benefit of customers, employees, the environment and local communities (including employee volunteer work) and participation in projects of the mBank Foundation, - monitoring of press publications, comments in the Internet and social media, - customer satisfaction analysis in retail and corporate banking, - new product process: reputational risk is one of the aspects analyzed during the new products' implementation process, - analysis of customers' complaints.

-Reputational Risk Management Strategy of mBank Group describes rules and components of reputational risk management, and emphasizes, in particular, such issues as: reputational risk profile and organization and methods of reputational risk management
+Reputational Risk Management Strategy of mBank Group describes rules and components of reputational risk management, and emphasizes, in particular, such issues as: reputational risk profile as well as organization and methods of reputational risk management.